anastasiakobzeva/anastasiakobzeva.github.io/_pages/about.md

 layout: about
 title: About me
 permalink: /
-subtitle: PhD Student in Computational Psycholinguistics
+subtitle: PhD Candidate in Computational Psycholinguistics

 profile:
   align: right